 In short summary: UK law, regulation and redress processes apply in respect of our UK activities only.
 If you are outside the UK and we advise you or carry out other business, nearly all of the rules, regulations and arrangements made under the Financial Services Act 2000 for the protection of investors will not apply to most aspects of service you receive, such advice or business being provided from outside the UK.
-You should therefore understand such rights and protection as are afforded in the jurisdiction where you receive advice.
-Local law, regulation and redress processes will apply in almost all cases, and will be different from that of the UK.
-Set out below on this page are the regulating authorities and law in each jurisdiction where we operate, and (further down, under Issues, Complaints and Redress) the relevant protections / complaints / compensation arrangements.

 We are required to provide information to tax authorities about our clients.
 For more information about this, please go to our International Reporting page.

-European regulation and authorisation
+UK regulation and authorisation

 Europe (not Switzerland)